geetanshukushwaha/geetanshukushwaha/README.md

 - 👋 Hi, I’m @geetanshukushwaha an Engineering Student.
-- 👀 I’m interested in Programming, Cyber Security and OS development.
+- 👀 I’m interested in Programming, Cyber Security.
-- 🌱 I’m currently learning Python and MySQL
+- 🌱 I’m currently learning Java.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...